icode198/react-native-jobboard/README.md

 ```

 ### Running the tests
-There are some super simple tests, you can
+There are some super simple tests, you can try them with:
 ```
 npm test
 ```